KevinyTeixeira/Programming-Learn/JAVA/Exercises/Ex. Lesson 1.md

 }
 ```

 **3. Using a basic text editor, such as notepad, create a .java file called ExercicioTres.java, which should solve the following problem: receive two notes from the user and perform the arithmetic mean of these values.
-As an output, present the informed grades, the average and whether the student achieved approval or not.
-Don't forget to watch the video for this class first.** <br>
+As an output, present the informed grades, the average and whether the student achieved approval or not.** <br>

 <i>The source code for this answer is stored on github under the name <a href="https://github.com/KevinyTeixeira/Programming-Learn/blob/JAVA-Branch/JAVA/Exercises/.java%20Source/lesson1_ex3.java">lesson1_ex3.java</a>.</i><br>